Iron Deficiency Anemia: Care Instructions

 How can you care for yourself at home?

-• Vitamin C helps your body absorb iron.
-You may want to take iron pills with a glass of orange juice or some other food high in vitamin C.
+- Vitamin C may help your body absorb iron.
+Some people take iron pills with a glass of orange juice or some other food high in vitamin C.

-• Eat foods with a lot of iron.
-These include red meat, shellfish, poultry, and eggs.
-They also include beans, raisins, whole-grain bread, and leafy green vegetables.
+- Eat foods with a lot of iron.
+These include red meat, poultry, and eggs.
+They also include beans, raisins, whole-grain bread, fortified cereals, and leafy green vegetables.

 When should you call for help?